edeprince3/libsdp/README.md

   - the vector c that defines the objective function, in SDPA sparse format
   - each row of the constraint matrix A, in SDPA sparse format

-Note that c and the rows of A are passed as a single list, and each item in this list is an "sdp_matrix" object, which is a struct referring to a single element of c or a single element of a row of A. This struct contains
+Note that c and the rows of A are passed as a single list, and each item in this list is an "sdp_matrix" object, which is a struct referring to c or a row of A. This struct contains

-  - the current constraint number.
-0 refers to the vector c that defines the objective function, 1 refers to the first constraint, 2 is the second constraint, etc.
-  - the block number for the particular block of the primal solution to which the constraint refers (unit offset)
+  - a list of block numbers for the particular blocks of the primal solution to which the constraint refers (unit offset)
-  - the row of the element in this block of the primal solution to which the constraint refers (unit offset)
+  - a list of the rows corresponding to the elements in the blocks of the primal solution to which the constraint refers (unit offset)
-  - the column of the element in this block of the primal solution to which the constraint refers (unit offset)
+  - a list of the columns corresponding to the elements in this blocks of the primal solution to which the constraint refers (unit offset)
-  - the value by which the element should be scaled for this constraint
+  - a list of values by which the elements referenced by the block/row/column combination should be scaled for this constraint

 For additional detailes, see the sample code in
 ```